K-dash/nblm-rs/README.md

 > [!WARNING]
 > This is an unofficial tool and is not affiliated with or endorsed by Google.

-Use at your own risk.
+## Known API Issues

+> [!NOTE]
+> The NotebookLM API is currently in **alpha** and has several known limitations.
+See [API Limitations](docs/api/limitations.md) for details.

 ## Motivation